cilium/cilium/Documentation/policy/language.rst

 Limit ingress/egress ports
 --------------------------

-Layer 4 policy can be specified in addition to layer 3 policies or indecently.
+Layer 4 policy can be specified in addition to layer 3 policies or independently.
 It restricts the ability of an endpoint to emit and/or receive packets on a particular port using a particular protocol.
 If no layer 4 policy is specified for an endpoint, the endpoint is allowed to send and receive on all layer 4